A characterization of ultraspherical, Hermite, and Chebyshev polynomials of the first kind: Abstract

 \section{Abstract}

 We show that the only orthogonal polynomials with a generating function of the form $F \left(x z - \alpha z^2 \right)$ are the ultraspherical, Hermite, and Chebyshev polynomials of the first kind.
-The generating function for the Chebyshev case is non-standard, although it is easily derived from the usual one.
+For special $F$ for which this is the case, we then finish the classification of orthogonal polynomials with more general generating functions $F(x w(z) - R(z))$.